ktbaek/bitcoin/README.md

 (![\eta^{2}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Ceta%5E%7B2%7D "\eta^{2}")
 = 0.02) with slightly lower prices near the end of the month, but this pattern was not consistent across years.
 Finally, I checked whether any signals persisted in more recent sub-periods.
-In conclusion, across a decade of data, calendar timing offered no obvious edge for DCA.
+I conclude that, across a decade of data, calendar timing offered no obvious edge for DCA.

 # Methods